madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 BioLogos's statements merit further discussion and cannot not be taken as the final say.
-[For example, I am skeptical of the specific line of scientific evidence on which they focus, though I expect that conclusion (1) still holds up due to other evidence.](https://discourse.peacefulscience.org/t/_/14126/8) Leaving out the science that supports recent universal ancestry is surprising, and it seems to be a material omission.
+[For example, I am skeptical of the specific line of scientific evidence on which they focus, though I expect that conclusion (A') still holds up due to other evidence.](https://discourse.peacefulscience.org/t/_/14126/8) Leaving out the science that supports recent universal ancestry is surprising, and it seems to be a material omission.